Madagascar

 • Large mining reserves (nickel, gold, titanium, graphite, cobalt, ilmenite and precious stones)

-• Agricultural potential (world's leading vanilla producer, 80% of the global market in 2022, second-largest exporter of cloves) and fisheries potential
+• Agricultural potential (world's leading vanilla producer and largest exporter of cloves) and fisheries potential

 • Mainly concessional public debt (98% of total new debt in 2023)

-• Several trade agreements: with the United States (AGOA), the EU (EPA) and participation in three Regional Economic Communities (COMESA, SADC, IOC)
+• Several trade agreements: with the US (AGOA), the EU (EPA) and participation in three Regional Economic Communities (COMESA, SADC, IOC)

 Schwächen

-• Dependence on agriculture, livestock (25% of GDP between them in 2020) and the mining sector, as well as on fuel imports
+• Dependence on agriculture, livestock (more than 21% of GDP in 2023) and the mining sector, as well as on fuel imports

 • Vulnerability to fluctuations in the terms of trade, extreme climatic hazards (recurrence of cyclones and severe drought)